10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 <h2 id="core-web-vitals" class="anchor-heading">Core Web Vitals {% include Util/link_anchor anchor="core-web-vitals" %} {% include Util/top %}</h2>
-Web Vitals is a new initiative by Google which provides a set of rules, concepts and metrics in order to serve users with the best web experience possible.
+[Web Vitals](https://web.dev/vitals/), a performance initiative by Google, provides us a set of rules, concepts and metrics in order to serve users with the best web experience possible.

 Performance measuring in the past has often landed in the domain of engineers.
 However with the introduction of Web Vitals, site owners can now gain an understanding of the performance